A woman is staring ahead to a traffic light. Her vision is blurry and the colors are not clear.

 Dr. Pratt brought the OCT scans up on the computer and showed me the big changes from my last visit.
 I was no longer stable.
 I was shocked when he said my right eye indicated atrophy.
 He said he now wants to see me every 4 months.
 Still in shock, I left the office without asking any questions.
 What happens now?
 How long before it becomes geographic atrophy and total loss of central vision?

-When asked about clinical trials, Dr. Pratt told me there was several trials for intermediate dry macular degeneration though none were going on without traveling at least 200 miles.
+When asked about clinical trials, Dr. Pratt told me there were several trials for intermediate dry macular degeneration, though none were going on without traveling at least 200 miles.

 Life goes on

 I am making a list of questions for my next visit.
 One thing I want to ask about is testing for zinc sensitivity.
-I have faithfully taken my AREDS2 vitamins, ate the recommended diet, wore sunglasses, etc. and still progressed faster than anticipated.
+I have faithfully taken my AREDS2 vitamins, eaten the recommended diet, worn sunglasses, etc., and still progressed faster than anticipated.
 Is it possible the AREDS2 vitamins are making my eyes worse?
-While waiting for my next appointment I am switching to a formula without zinc.
+While waiting for my next appointment, I am switching to a formula without zinc.

 Join the conversation